11 Secrets to Getting the Tummy Tuck Results You Want

 If you plan to lose weight, do so before you have a tummy tuck.
 Your plastic surgeon will be able to remove more excess skin and you’ll get better results.
 It’s important, though, to lose the weight in a way that’s sustainable so you can keep it off.
 If you gain weight after your tummy tuck, it’s likely that your results will be compromised.

-If you’re not sure whether you should lose more weight before having a tummy tuck, talk to a plastic surgeon about your concerns.
+If you’re not sure whether you are near your best weight before having a tummy tuck, talk to a plastic surgeon about your concerns.
 If you need to lose a few extra pounds and aren’t having much success doing so on your own, your plastic surgeon may be able to offer some advice or connect you with experts who can help.

-One of the most important factors in getting great tummy tuck results is choosing the right surgeon.
+One of the most important factors in getting the best tummy tuck results is choosing the right surgeon.
 Only select a plastic surgeon who is board certified.
 A board-certified plastic surgeon will hold the highest standards for health, safety and aesthetics.
 To maintain board certification, a plastic surgeon must not only undergo extensive training but also continue his or her education throughout the years.
-Check online reviews posted by patients to help you narrow down your search for the perfect plastic surgeon to do your tummy tuck.
+Check online reviews of plastic surgeons near you posted by patients to help you narrow down your search for the perfect surgeon to do your tummy tuck.

 While you can become pregnant and have more children after getting a tummy tuck, it’s not recommended.
 This is because you run the risk of losing your results and ending up back where you started before you had the tummy tuck.
 Some women who get pregnant after having an abdominoplasty may choose to have revision surgery in order to recover at least some of their initial results.

-Eating a healthy diet is a key part of how to get good tummy tuck results, even before you ever have one.
+Eating a healthy diet is a key part of how to get the best tummy tuck results, even before you ever have one.
 Maintaining a healthy diet before surgery helps get your body in top condition.
 You’ll need all those nutrients for recovery, too.

 Post-surgery, it’s even more important to eat right.
 Not only do you need to fuel your body properly for your best and fastest recovery, you’ll need to keep up on the good eating habits in order to maintain your results over time.
 Being in great health can even help you heal faster.
 Here are some healthy eating tips to help you stay in shape and keep your tummy tuck results looking fabulous for many years to come: